Back To Search Results

 Toxicity

-High-dose methotrexate (HDMTX) is the term for doses higher than 500 mg/ml.
-Patients may experience nausea, mucosal ulceration, alopecia, fatigue, fever, increased risk of infection, leukopenia, GI bleeding, pancreatitis, cirrhosis, aplastic anemia, malignancy (lymphoproliferative disorders), infections, interstitial pneumonitis, renal impairment, and teratogenesis.[10]
-To manage MTX toxicity: immediate leucovorin administration.
-In the case of renal failure, adequate hydration and urinary alkalinization with sodium bicarbonate are necessary.
+High-dose methotrexate (HDMTX) is the term for doses higher than 500 mg/mL.
+Patients may experience nausea, mucosal ulceration, alopecia, fatigue, fever, increased risk of infection, leukopenia, GI bleeding, pancreatitis, cirrhosis, aplastic anemia, malignancy (lymphoproliferative disorders), infections, interstitial pneumonitis, renal impairment, and teratogenesis.[20]

-The three antidotes used for MTX toxicity are leucovorin, thymidine, and glucarpidase.[12]
-Leucovorin is the reduced active form of folic acid.
-It rescues normal cells from the toxic effects caused by MTX’s inhibition of reduced folates.[17]
+The 3 primary treatments for MTX toxicity are leucovorin, thymidine, and glucarpidase.[21]
+Leucovorin is the reduced active form of folic acid that rescues normal cells from the toxic effects caused by MTX’s inhibition of reduced folates.[33]
 Leucovorin is particularly effective in preventing myelosuppression, gastrointestinal toxicity, and neurotoxicity during methotrexate treatment.
 Thymidine rescues cells from the cytotoxic effects of MTX; however, its use is still under investigation and is always given together with the other drugs.
-Glucarpidase converts methotrexate into DAMPA and glutamate, two nontoxic metabolites, thus rapidly removing methotrexate in patients with renal dysfunction.
-Glucarpidase, in combination with leucovorin, is a common therapy for MTX toxicity.
+Glucarpidase converts methotrexate into the nontoxic metabolites DAMPA and glutamate, thus rapidly removing methotrexate in patients with renal dysfunction.
+The combination of glucarpidase and leucovorin is a typical therapy for MTX toxicity.
 A single dose of glucarpidase reduces plasma methotrexate concentrations by 97% or more within 15 minutes.
 Hydration and urine alkalinization are also continued in patients requiring glucarpidase.
-Leucovorin therapy should continue for 48 hours after glucarpidase administration.[17]
+Leucovorin therapy should continue for 48 hours after glucarpidase administration.[33]

 Enhancing Healthcare Team Outcomes